 If you don’t have a mixer, just whisk all the ingredients together and add a 1/2 or full tea spoonful of baking powder too.

-I served them with slices of banana and a drizzle of maple syrup for the kids and I just had them plain.
+I serve my pancakes with slices of banana and a drizzle of maple syrup for the kids.

 - 70 g ground almonds